gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Join Response {#ssec-join-resp}

-The Group Manager processes the Join Request according to {{I-D.ietf-ace-oauth-authz}} and Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}.
-Also, the Group Manager MUST return a 4.00 (Bad Request) response in case the Join Request includes the 'client_cred' parameter but does not include the 'cnonce' and 'client_cred_verify' parameters.
+The Group Manager processes the Join Request according to {{I-D.ietf-ace-oauth-authz}} and Section 4.2.2 of {{I-D.ietf-ace-key-groupcomm}}.
+Also, the Group Manager MUST return a 4.00 (Bad Request) response in case the Join Request includes the 'client_cred' parameter but does not include both the 'cnonce' and 'client_cred_verify' parameters.

 If the request processing yields a positive outcome, the Group Manager performs the further following checks.